mkarulin/gbmarketwatch/README.md

 # GBMarketWatch
 Version 0.0.1-beta
-THIS SCRIPT IS STILL IN DEVELOPMENT AND NOT YET MEANT TO BE USED IN PRODUCTION
+THIS SCRIPT IS STILL IN DEVELOPMENT - USE AT OWN RISK

 ## Requirements
 nodejs & npm

 ## Install
-- git clone or download the .zip and extract in your GB folder
+- git clone or download the .zip
 - run: npm install
+- run: node index.js

 ## Roadmap
 - [x] Compare pairs in config.js with TopX volume pairs of your exchange and update config file
+- [ ] Automatic update every X minutes
+- [ ] Update config depending on market trend (stop trading altcoins, activate TV mode for USDT-pairs)
 - [ ] Work with multiple config files in different folders for several GB instances
-- [ ] Automatic update every X minutes
-- [ ] Update configs depending on market trend (stop trading altcoins, activate TV mode for USDT-pairs)
 - [ ] Telegram notifications about changes